Smart Fiberglass Solutions Contact Us Now

 Shopping Malls

-Large open atriums make smoke spread extremely dangerous.
+Large open atriums can allow smoke to spread quickly.
 Smoke curtains help control smoke movement while preserving open architectural aesthetics.

 Airports

-Smoke curtains protect passenger evacuation paths and help isolate smoke zones.
+Smoke curtains help protect passenger evacuation paths, divide smoke zones, and support large-scale smoke extraction systems.

 Hotels